gkub/nexc/NEXC_HOLY_BOOK.md

 - **Semantic analysis:** decides whether the tree means something valid.
 - **Typed IR builder:** turns the checked AST into a backend-facing, typed, resolved representation.
-- **MLIR emitter:** lowers the first tiny typed IR slice into a real MLIR module and prints stable MLIR text.
+- **MLIR emitter:** lowers typed IR into a real MLIR module and prints stable MLIR text.
+- **LLVM/native path:** lowers MLIR toward LLVM IR, asks LLVM tools for object code, and links with the small nex runtime.

 That separation is important.
 For example, this can parse successfully: